(Los Ultimos Dias)

 The Last Days is the second film for Spanish brothers Alex and David Pastor.
 The two had previously written/directed the excellent Carriers (2009) about a deadly plague outbreak.
 They have also worked as screenwriters for the ghost story Out of the Dark (2014) and Tarsem Singh’s bodyswap thriller Self/less (2015) and created the tv series Incorporated (2016-7) about a future dominated by monolithic all-powerful corporations.

 The Last Days falls into a mini-genre of what one might call personal apocalypse films.
 The progenitor of these was probably the Canadian End of the World film Last Night (1998), which eschewed the spectacle of mass destruction, even any explanation of the end of the world, in favour of a story about how individuals greet the end.
-We have seen more recent variants such as Blindness (2008) in which the world is infected with a plague of blindness; Perfect Sense (2011) where everybody starts to lose their sense one by one; Embers (2015) where the world suffers from a plague of retrograde amnesia; and A Quiet Place (2018) where the world is forced to become silent after an invasion by alien creatures kill anybody who makes a sound.
+We have seen more recent variants such as Blindness (2008) in which the world is infected with a plague of blindness; Perfect Sense (2011) where everybody starts to lose their sense one by one; Embers (2015) where the world suffers from a plague of retrograde amnesia; A Quiet Place (2018) where the world is forced to become silent after an invasion by alien creatures kill anybody who makes a sound; and Bird Box (2018) where people are killed if they look outdoors and are killed if they remove their blindfolds.
 These are character driven stories made for arthouse audiences rather than big effects spectaculars.

 The Last Days is initially unassuming in the way it places us into the midst of its apocalypse, showing the people at the office, dishevelled and unshaven, queuing up for the last of the meagre food supplies, which is contrasted with flashbacks to the warmth of Quim Gutierrez and Marta Etura at home and the day-to-day life of the office.
 The full shock of what the world has turned into does not come until some minutes later when they travel down the subway and come to the first platform where dozens of people shelter in a makeshift refugee encampment.
 This turns into a desperate flight through the camp in pursuit of the boy who has stolen Jose Coronado’s bag.
 A former police officer shows his badge and then laughs off how useless it is, leaving us wondering just what the world we are in the midst of.